mashi/codecov-validator/README.md

 integrated in the [pre-commit](https://github.com/pre-commit/pre-commit).

-This package was inspired by [gitlab-lint](https://pypi.org/project/gitlab-lint/), package that checks `.gitlab-ci.yml` configuration file.
+This package was inspired by [gitlab-lint](https://pypi.org/project/gitlab-lint/), a package that checks `.gitlab-ci.yml` configuration file.

 ## Usage
-The recommended use is to add in the `.pre-commit-config.yaml` file
+The recommended use is to add it in the `.pre-commit-config.yaml` file
 ```
 - repo: https://github.com/mashi/codecov-validator
   rev: v1.0.0  # replace by any tag version >= 1.0.0 available